Bake Play Smile

 A collage of four steps showing egg, bacon, spring onion and creamy dressing being added to potatoes and mixed.

-Add the cooled potatoes, eggs, bacon and spring onion to a large bowl.
+Add the cooled potatoes, eggs, bacon and spring onion/green onions to a large bowl.

-Pour over the dressing and gently toss until just combined.
-Serve immediately or refrigerate until needed.
+Pour over the dressing and gently fold through until just combined.
+Serve immediately or place into the refrigerator until needed.

 Recipe Tips